bwssytems/ha-bridge/README.md

 This controls how many log messages will be kept and displayed on the log tab.
 This does not affect what is written to the standard output for logging.
 The default is 512.
 Changing this will incur more memory usage of the process.
 #### Trace UPNP Calls
 Turn on tracing for upnp discovery messages to the log.
 The default is false.
+#### UPNP Send Delay
+This setting is for the upnp spec to delay a certain amount between upnp response messages sent back to a client.
+This is defaulted to 650ms and can be tuned to any value up to 1500ms.
 #### My Echo URL
 This sets the URL that is used in the menu bar to ge to your echo.
 For certain countries, this needs to be set to a different URL.